 Advanced education becomes more essential for getting into analytics and statistics careers that revolve around creating complex models and algorithms.
 According to Burtch Works’ 2017 Predictive Analytics, Marketing Research & Data Science Salary report, 86% of predictive analytics professionals and 90% of data scientists hold an advanced degree.
 The survey also found that these professionals are increasingly pursuing degrees in statistics rather than general business degrees such as an MBA.

-Additionally, earning a statistics master’s degree can help you maximize your earning potential, regardless of the career path you choose.
+Additionally, earning an applied statistics master’s degree can help you maximize your earning potential, regardless of the career path you choose.
 According to PayScale, professionals with a master’s degree in statistics earn nearly 10 percent more, on average, than those with just a bachelor’s.

 Statistician degree programs at the master’s level offer extensive, hands-on experience with advanced statistical methods for modeling and making more accurate predictions.
 View the University of Delaware’s online M.S. in Applied Statistics curriculum page for more information about what to expect when pursuing a statistics master’s degree.